fritbot/Fritbot/README.md

 Synergizer.
 Life Embetterment.
 Efficent.
 Helpful.
 Curteous.
 These are words that may be used to describe other popular chat robots.
 Not Fritbot.

-Test Him Out!
+Testing Setup
 ----

 In order to run Fritbot, you will need a [Mongo server](https://www.mongodb.org/downloads) running.
 This test section assumes you have it installed and running locally.
 For other implementations, see Advanced Setup.

-Once you have the mongo server started, run `npm install fritbot fb-core-modules && node -e "new (require('fritbot').bot)()"` to check Fritbot out locally!
-Try 'say hi' or 'google fritbot', or 'help' for a full list of available functions.
+Once you have the mongo server started, run `npm install fritbot fb-core-modules fb-pkg-funbox && node -e "new (require('fritbot').bot)()"` to check Fritbot out locally!
+This method includes both the core modules and the [Funbox](https://github.com/Urthen/fb-pkg-funbox), so play around.
+Try 'say hi', 'stock fb', 'google fritbot', or 'help' for a full list of available functions.
 Want to try out [other modules](https://www.npmjs.com/browse/keyword/fritbot-module)?
 Install them with npm normally, then run `node -e "new (require('fritbot').bot)()"` again.
 No setup is required for many modules!

 Under normal circumstances, of course, you'll want much more than this.
 The above code will run Fritbot in a shell, allowing you to test communication with the bot directly, but that isn't nearly as fun.
-For information setting up a full fledged Fritbot instance, configuring connectors, and deploying to services such as Heroku, see the next section.
+For information setting up a full fledged Fritbot instance, configuring connectors, and deploying to services such as Heroku, see the next sections.

 But remember: never feed him after midnight.